 Hi.
-I am Alyssa Meisel, an 18 year old taking college courses.
-The only thing that makes me different than most other fun-loving teenage girls is a disease called methylmalonic acidemia or MMA, for short.
+I am Alyssa Meisel, a 21 year-old college student at Messiah College.
+The only thing that makes me different than most other young ladies is a disease called methylmalonic acidemia or MMA, for short.
 I was fortunate to be diagnosed with MMA (Mut 0) before I was born.

 As a result, my treatment was directed by the terrific metabolic team from the Children's Hospital of Philadelphia (CHoP) immediately after my birth in May 1998 at the University of Penn Hospital, where my Mom's labor was induced.
 After being transferred to CHoP that first morning, I spent 2 weeks in the NICU until the doctors could assess my progress and develop a diet that was appropriate for me.

-I have another big brother, Clayton, who is my best buddy.
-He does not have the disease, although he may be a carrier.
-I love Clay very much.
-My Mom and Dad tell me I am very blessed to have such a caring brother to watch over me.
+I have another older brother, Clayton, who is my best friend.
+He does not have MMA, although he may be a carrier.
+I am very blessed to have such a caring and fun loving brother to do things with.

-While I am able to eat by mouth, I prefer to be fed through my G/J tube.
+While I am able to eat by mouth, I get most of my nutrition from a G/J tube.
 I have had my g-tube since I was 7 months old after refusing to eat my formula for several months.
-My Mom tells me the feeding tube is a God send and that it has saved my life.
-It enables me to take awful tasting medicine, have feeds administered when I don't want to eat and prevent me from fasting, especially overnight!
+I understand that my feeding tube is a God send and has saved my life.
+Before being able to swallow medications, the feeding tube enabled me to take distasteful medicines without swallowing.
+It is also useful to administer feeds when I don't want to eat and to prevent me from fasting, especially overnight!

-Since I was born, I have been hospitalized several times due to flu bugs that would not allow me to keep my special formula down.
+I have been hospitalized a number of times through my life due to flu bugs that would not allow me to keep my special formula down.
 This happened more before I turned one year old.
 Between the ages of 6 and 8, I had numerous hospitalizations as a result of cyclic vomiting and bouts of acute pancreatitis.
 This was very painful.

-Putting my disease aside, I have lots of family and friends.
-I also have a dog named Cookie.
-She is a lhasa-poo.
+Putting my disease aside, I have lots of family and friends and a terrific furry sister, Maggie

 I am truly blessed to participate in the research study being conducted at NIH.
 I am very hopeful that Dr. Venditti and his team will find a cure for me and others like me very soon.
 Also, I am blessed by the many Angels (family, friends and even strangers) that help with the fundraising for research.